 Location: University TBD, Salt Lake City, Utah.

 The LULAC Youth Convention— a four-day event for LULAC Youth.
 The LULAC Youth Convention package includes registration and all seminars, select meals and events from Wednesday lunch through Saturday.

 Dates: Wednesday, July 8, 2015 - Saturday, July 11, 2015.

 Location: Salt Palace Convention Center, Salt Lake City, Utah.

-Registration Packet Will be Available ASAP For the 2015 National Youth Convention in Salt Lake City.
+The registration packet for the 2015 LULAC National Youth Pre-Convention and Convention in Salt Lake City will be available in March 2015.
 For further details, check the website at a later date.

 How to Contact Us

-The LULAC National Office and the LULAC National Youth Programs Coordinator are located in Washington, D.C. at:
+The LULAC National Office and the LULAC National Education and Youth Leadership Programs Coordinator are located in Washington, D.C. at:

 1133 19th St., NW, Suite 1000